BenSheridanEdwards/Makers_MakersBnb/README.md

 makersbnb(# );

 ```
-and do the same for the makersbnb_test table.
+and do the same for the makersbnb_test tables.

 ## <a name="Tables">Tables</a>

+Now you should have the following tables:

 Users: